openshift/managed-node-metadata-operator/README.md

     B --> C;
     subgraph Managed Node Metadata Operator
       C[MNMO Picks up change to MachineSet and begins reconcile] --> D[Loop through all Machines in Machineset and Sync Label/Taint changes];
-      subgraph m1
         D --> E[Remove Taints/Labels not present in MachineSet and present on Machine];
+      subgraph Per Machine
         E --> F[Apply Taints/Labels present in MachineSet and not present on Machine];
-      end
-      C --> G[Loop through all Nodes in MachineSet and sync Label/Taint changes];
-      subgraph n1
+        F --> G[Get referenced Node]
-        G --> H[Remove Taints/Labels not presnet in MachineSet and present on Node];
+        G --> H[Remove Taints/Labels not present in Machine and present on Node];
-        H --> I[Apply Taints/Labels present in MachineSet and not present on Node];
+        H --> I[Apply Taints/Labels present in Machine and not present on Node];
       end
     end
 ```